-triyoga teacher training diploma
+triyoga 200-hour yoga teacher training

-Philosophy and meditation sessions are taught by acclaimed teacher Carlos Pomeda - providing one of the most comprehensive groundings in yoga philosophy of any teacher training diploma in the UK.
+Philosophy and meditation sessions are taught by SOAS scholar Daniel Simpson, who provides one of the most comprehensive groundings in yoga philosophy of any teacher training diploma in the UK.

 The modules cover the following general areas:

 - de-construction and analysis of key poses, their core alignment points and how to teach them

 - common postural problems, modifications, safe practice and preventing injury

 - how to make sensitive adjustments (as permitted under social distancing guidelines)